Stefanosapk/stock-trader/README.md

 Web app to buy/sell stocks.

-Used the latest libraries such as VueRouter, Vuex, Vuetify, Axios
+Used the latest libraries such as VueRouter, Vuex, Vuetify, Axios and for DB Firebase.

 ## Project setup
 ```